NJ Spotlight, 1/7/2019

 Much-needed resources for outpatient programs

 Murphy’s plan includes much-needed resources for outpatient programs and recovery coaches, as well as the clinically-proven and effective medication-assisted treatment (MAT).
-Recognizing the dangerous path that prescription opioid painkillers can lead to, Murphy has proposed a strategy to reduce the number of prescriptions given out to begin with and is focusing on alternative pain-management techniques.
+Recognizing the dangerous path that prescription opioid painkillers can lead to, Murphy has proposed a strategy to reduce the number of prescriptions given out

 The governor’s plan also allocates resources for supportive housing for individuals in recovery as well as job training — both essential, long-term pillars for lasting recovery from a lifelong disease.
 Maintaining a job gives an individual purpose in life and helps them to feel productive as a member of our society.
 Idle time is extremely dangerous, and a meaningful job or line of study is necessary to rebuild financial security and bring a new sense of accomplishment to an individual’s life.
 Ensuring a living environment that is healthy and stable has also been proven to keep individuals accountable for their actions and allow for sustained recovery.